gao-hongnan/omniverse/omniverse/linear_algebra/02_vectors/03-vector-norm.md

 In the context of
 **[generative AI](https://en.wikipedia.org/wiki/Generative_adversarial_network)**
-and **[embedding spaces](https://en.wikipedia.org/wiki/Word_embedding)**, norms play a pivotal role in quantifying the magnitude and distance of vectors, which represent complex entities like features, words, or even images.
+and **[embedding spaces](https://en.wikipedia.org/wiki/Word_embedding)**, norms play an important role in quantifying the magnitude and distance of vectors, which represent complex entities like features, words, or even images.

 ## Norm